Masahiro-Kaga/dmg_assignment/README.md

 - PostgreSQL - It is my first time trying, therefore I quickly learnt it on Youtube before starting assignment.
 - Unit test - About Jest, React Testing Library and MSW(Mock Service Worker), I should get more knowledge and skills on how to handle it.
 Eventually, I could not complete this task as I could not cope with POST and DELETE for the test.
 - Typescript - This time, I did not use it due to time consuming.
 I should learn and get used to it.
+- Also I needed to add JSDoc and Containerizing features.